diem/website/docs/core/life-of-a-transaction.md

 ### Client → CS (CS.1)

-A client submits a  transaction to the admission control of a validator V~X~.
-This is done via:
+A client submits a transaction to the client service of a validator node V~X.
-`AC::SubmitTransaction()`.

 ### CS → Mempool (CS.2)

-CS forwards the transaction to Libra node LN~X~'s mempool.
-The mempool will accept the transaction T~N~ only if the sequence number of T~N~ is greater than or equal to the current sequence number of the sender's account (note that the transaction will not be passed to consensus until it is the next sequence number).
+CS forwards the transaction to validator node V~X's mempool.
+The mempool will accept the transaction T~N only if the sequence number of T~N is greater than or equal to the current sequence number of the sender's account (note that the transaction will not be passed to consensus until it is the next sequence number).

 ### CS → Storage (CS.3)

 When the client performs a read query on the Libra Blockchain (for example, to get the balance of Alice's account), AC interacts with the storage component directly to obtain the requested information.

-### Admission Control README

-For implementation details refer to the [Admission Control README](crates/admission-control.md).

 ## Virtual Machine (VM)